-We shall see how remarkably it served this purpose, if we consider the tendency of the Greeks enables us to discover them, we see them moving about in their ships on the shores and among the islands of their native seas; and, three or four centuries before the Christian era, Asia Minor, beyond which the Persians had not been permitted to advance, was bordered by a fringe of Greek colonies; and Lower Italy, when the Roman republic was just beginning to be conscious of its strength, had received the name of Greece itself.
+The earliest period of the history of the Greeks enables us to discover them.
+We see them moving about in their ships on the shores and among the islands of their native seas.
+Three or four centuries before the Christian era, Asia Minor, beyond which the Persians had not been permitted to advance, was bordered by a fringe of Greek colonies.
+Lower Italy, when the Roman republic was just beginning to be conscious of its strength, had received the name of Greece itself.
 To all these places they carried their arts and literature, their philosophy, their mythology, and their amusements.
 They carried also their arms and their trade.
 The heroic age had passed away, and fabulous voyages had given place to real expeditions against Sicily and constant traffic with the Black Sea.
 They were gradually taking the place of the Phoenicians in the empire of the Mediterranean.

 The empire of Alexander was divided, but the effects of his campaigns and policy did not cease.
 The influence of the fresh elements of social life was rather increased by being brought into independent action within the spheres of distinct kingdoms.
-Our attention is particularly called to two of the monarchical lines, which descended from Alexander’s generals, - the Ptolemies, or the Greek kings of Egypt, - and the Seleucids, or the Greek kings of Syria.
+Our attention is particularly called to two of the monarchical lines, which descended from Alexander’s generals.
+They were the Ptolemies, or the Greek kings of Egypt, and the Seleucids, or the Greek kings of Syria.
 Their respective capitals, Alexandria and Antioch, became the metropolitan centers of commercial and civilized life in the East.
-They rose suddenly; and their very appearance marked them as the cities of a new epoch.
+They rose suddenly and their very appearance marked them as the cities of a new epoch.
 Like Berlin and Petersburg, they were modern cities built by great kings at a definite time and for a definite purpose.
 Their histories are no unimportant chapters in the history of the world.

-"made of one blood all the nations of men to dwell upon all the face of the earth, having determined beforehand their appointed times and the boundaries of their dwelling;" (Acts 17:26, HBFV)
+"made of one blood all the nations of men to dwell upon all the face of the earth, having determined beforehand their appointed times and the boundaries of their dwelling" (Acts 17:26, HBFV)